Trip Duration: 4 hours

 Note: Pick-up and drop-off service is only for Dubai tourists staying in Dubai hotels

-Fujairah Dive Tour Overview
+Dibba Al Fujairah Dive Tour Overview

-If you’re a certified diver, you can secure your spot on our boat and we will take you on an exciting trip with nature as the perfect backdrop.
+The depths of Dibba Al Fujairah is an amazing underwater hotspot teeming with rich marine life and our diving trip there gives you the privilege of spending the day discovering untouched reefs and exploring mysterious wrecks.
+If you’re a certified diver, we will take you on an exciting trip with nature as the perfect backdrop.
 We’ll sail alongside breathtaking mountains and the finest bays of Fujairah as we visit two different but equally exciting dive sites.
-We only take small groups to make sure that our clients benefit from personalized attention.
+You will undoubtedly benefit from personalized attention as we only take small groups per trip.

 You have to be a certified diver and in good physical health to join this trip.